Gabriella439/pipes-platform/README.md

 Feel free to add anything else in the test directory - crumbs, snippets that look at interactions between libraries - whatever you think might be helpful.

+## cabal-meta

+A sources.txt is maintained so all packages can be installed with:

+    cabal-meta install